biorehab/biorehab.github.io/_pages/allnews.md

 ## 2021

+#### - **Dec 23, 21: Thira Rehab Solutions recieves TANSEED award from the Tamil Nadu Chief Minister.**
+Thira Rehab Solutions - a start up from the BioRehab group and the R2D2 lab from IIT Madras recieved the TANSEED award from the chief minister of Tamil Nadu - Mr. M K Stalin.
+The award was seed funding of INR 10 Lakhs to help develop PLUTO into a commercial prototype. <a href="https://youtu.be/IfElkf0WjlA?t=42">Aravind recieved the check</a> for INR 5 Lakhs at the secretariat and gave a short interview to Kalaignar TV.

 #### - **Sep 24, 21: <a href="https://ieeexplore.ieee.org/document/9548086?source=authoralert">Plug-and-Train Robot (PLUTO) for Hand Rehabilitation: Design and Preliminary Evaluation</a>.**
 What is the simplest possible robot for hand neurorehabilitation?
 What can such a robot do for training and assessing hand functions?
 Aravind's doctoral research focuses on the development and clinical validation of a modular, single DOF robot for hand neurorehabilitation - PLUTO.
 In this paper, we present the design and prelimianry validation of the first version of PLUTO, whichw as tested on patients, clinicians, and caregivers at CMC Vellore.